stevenc-stb/spdx-3-model/model/SupplyChain/Classes/ModifyAction.md

 ## Summary

-An actual alteration of a hardware product.
+An actual alteration of a product.

 ## Description

-A ModifyAction is an action that alters a hardware product, such as a change to its configuration or its location.
+A ModifyAction is an action that alters a product, such as a change to its configuration or its location.

 Relationship: